nrnfadya/ecommerce-data-analyst/README.md

 # Running the Application
 - running application with streamlit in the terminal app.py streamlit run app.py
+- using link from cloning with streamlit https://ecommerce-data-analyst-cspmehjurjzwugh9xq5duf.streamlit.app/

 # Code Explanation
 - The load_data() function is initiated.
 The program loads data from comma-separated value files located in the data/ folder.